itdoesnmakesense/software-development-curriculum/front-end-notes/array.md

 var fruits = new Array("Apple", "Banana", "Orange");
 ```
 </br>
-Remember, _the array literal is the most preferred over the array constructor._
+Remember, _the array literal is most preferred over the array constructor._
 </br>

 Consider using an array whenever you are working with a __list__ or a set of values that are __related__ to each other. </br>